 About Health Technology Assessment

-The Australian Government cannot financially support every new health technology that comes onto the market, so aims to direct government funding, in the form of subsidies, to health technologies that are both clinically effective and cost effective.
+The Australian Government cannot financially support every new health technology that comes onto the market, so it aims to direct government funding, in the form of subsidies, to health technologies that are both clinically relevant, cost effective and safe.

 - Is it safe?